publicissapient-france/xke-vimtastic/README.md

 ### Built-in options

-There are a large number of options Vim.
-Perhaps one of the confusing settings is `relativenumber`.
+There are a large number of Vim options.
+Perhaps one of the more confusing settings is `relativenumber`.
 This is however useful to count how many lines we want to copy or delete.

+But don't worry you can always `:set norelativenumber` and `:set number` if you want to see the line numbers temporarily.

 We set the folding options to some sensible defaults